openharmony/docs/en/application-dev/telephony/jumping-to-the-dial-screen.md

 ## Available APIs

 The call module provides APIs for call management.
-The observer module provides APIs to register or unregister the observer for cellular network status changes.
+The observer module provides APIs to register or unregister an observer for call service status changes.
 The following table describes the related APIs.

 | Category| API| Description| Required Permission|
 | -------- | -------- | -------- | -------- |